The Favourites of Rafał Żurkowski

 It was my first travel outside Europe, and it was India, so you can imagine what thrill it was for me.
 It was in 1988, soon after travellers were allowed to visit Amritsar following violent conflict between the Indian government and Sikhs.
 We were travelling on the overnight train from Delhi, and around midnight we heard a screech of brakes and a shout: “Everybody out, there is a bomb on the train”.

-The Favourites of Wendy Arbeit
+The Favourites of Philippe Melul

 You can imagine the panic of people inside the crowded train trying to get out as quickly as they can.
 We then were waiting outside, looking at the train in the distance and the police squad searching it.
 We spent the night on the grass next to the tracks, and then we followed with a different train.
 Later we learned that bomb was planted by Sikhs, and the warning was sent to police, which was able to neutralize it before the blast.